U.S. Federal Loan

 Because AUC is a foreign institution, other U.S. federal financial aid that is awarded on campuses located in the United States, such as Federal Pell Grant, Work Study and Perkins Loans are not available at AUC.

-AUC can certify Stafford Loans (both Subsidized and Unsubsidized) and PLUS loans (Graduate PLUS and Parent PLUS) for students enrolled in degree-seeking programs.
+AUC can certify Direct Loans (both Subsidized and Unsubsidized) and PLUS loans (Graduate PLUS and Parent PLUS) for students enrolled in degree-seeking programs.

-Direct Loan Funds that come directly from the Federal Government must be repaid, with interest.
-The maximum Direct Loan amount you can borrow each academic year depends on your academic level in school and whether you are a dependent or independent student.
-For students who are eligible for a Direct Subsidized Loan, the U.S. Department of Education pays the interest while you’re in school at least half-time, during the first six months after you leave school (your grace period) and during a deferment (a postponement of loan payments).
-Direct Unsubsidized Loans do not require a student to demonstrate financial need.
-The borrower is responsible for paying all interest on Direct Unsubsidized Loans.
+Direct loan funds that come directly from the federal government must be repaid, with interest.
+The maximum direct loan amount you can borrow each academic year depends on your academic level in school and whether you are a dependent or independent student.
+For students who are eligible for a direct subsidized loan, the U.S. Department of Education pays the interest while you are in school at least half-time, during the first six months after you leave school (your grace period) and during a deferment (a postponement of loan payments).
+Direct unsubsidized loans do not require a student to demonstrate financial need.
+The borrower is responsible for paying all interest on direct unsubsidized loans.

-To qualify for Federal US Loans, a student enrolled at AUC must meet certain requirements in order to receive federal financial aid.
-For more information about eligibility, click here.
+To qualify for U.S. federal loan, a student enrolled at AUC must meet certain requirements in order to receive federal financial aid.

 Degree students at AUC may apply and receive summer financial aid; however, the opportunities tend to be more limited.
 The academic year begins with the fall semester and ends with the summer semester.